Ludington Area Center for the Arts

 The facility includes a 250-seat performance hall; the venue is handicap accessible with a stair climber lift.
+With the removal of the fixed pews in early 2019 and replacement with movable chairs, the performance hall space has become a much more versatile venue.
 The gallery and exhibition space which doubles as a banquet hall are located on the main floor.
 Art studios and classrooms are found on the lower and upper levels of the facility.

 Completed in Fall 2018 is the Art Library on the second floor.
 Named for Bill & Jane Carpenter and John & Marion Riedl, the library features over 1,000 books of art history, artists, and instructional materials.
 Books are available for sign-out on an honor system.

 The Main Gallery of the Ludington Area Center for the Arts is host to several exhibitions throughout the year.
 In addition, a second Gallery space is located in the Performance Hall Lobby area and a new exhibit area, The Unframed Gallery, has been developed in the Performance Underground Room 101 on the lower level.
 Click here for the current exhibitions.
 All exhibitions are free and open to the public.

 In addition to the monthly or bi-monthly exhibits, one-night only PopUp Art Shows are periodically scheduled in the Main Gallery space.
 The PopUp shows are an "exhibit within an exhibit" and offer artists with a smaller inventory a chance to show off their art.

 Activities & Programs at LACA